-This Request for Proposals (RFP) is issued to solicit proposals from qualified, experienced, financially sound, and responsible firms to provide all design, labor, equipment and materials to complete the Modular Exam Rooms for Cancer Center and Advanced Ambulatory Center in Lexington, Kentucky.
-Scope of work to align with Trade Category 13A8.
+This Request for Proposals (RFP) is issued to solicit proposals from qualified, experienced, financially sound, and responsible firms to provide all materials, labor, equipment and installation to complete the Doors, Frames, and Hardware for Cancer Center and Advanced Ambulatory Center in Lexington, Kentucky.
+Scope of work to align with Trade Categories 08A8, and 08D8

-- The Contractor who is chosen to design, fabricate, and install the product must provide a turn-key installation which includes clean-up from associated installation. - The Contractor who is chosen must provide a single point of contact during the project period.
-This single point of contact will have full responsibility for ensuring the project requirements are completed. - Provide complete all permitting, engineering, labor, materials, supplies, tools, appliances, equipment, services, etc., necessary for the construction of TC 13A8 Modular Exam Rooms for Project #2563.00 University of Kentucky, Cancer Center and Advanced Ambulatory Center, Lexington, Kentucky, as set forth in the specifications and as shown on the drawings as prepared by Champlin Architects, THP Limited, AEI Engineering, and approved by the Capital Construction Procurement Section and the Capital Project Management Division and under the terms and conditions of this RFP. - Proposal shall include only the Modular Exam Rooms as part of base scope.
+- The Contractor who is chosen to install the product must provide a turn-key installation which includes clean-up from associated installation. - The Contractor who is chosen must provide a single point of contact during the project period.
+This single point of contact will have full responsibility for ensuring the project requirements are completed. - Provide complete all permitting, engineering, labor, materials, supplies, tools, appliances, equipment, services, etc., necessary for the construction Doors, Frames, Hardware for Project #2563.00 University of Kentucky, Cancer Center and Advanced Ambulatory Center, Lexington, Kentucky, as set forth in the specifications and as shown on the drawings as prepared by Champlin Architects, THP Limited, AEI Engineering, and approved by the Capital Construction Procurement Section and the Capital Project Management Division and under the terms and conditions of this RFP. - Proposal shall only include one of, combination of, or all of trade categories as defined in this RFP and shall clearly indicate which trade categories the offeror is proposing. - Proposal shall include filled out bid breakdown forms as part of the offeror's proposal.

-To be considered a responsible Offeror, the Contractor must have successfully completed previous modular projects with similar size, scope of work, and quality requirements to the project being quoted.
+To be considered a responsible Offeror, the Contractor or sub to the contractor must have successfully completed previous comprehensive doors, frames, and hardware projects with similar size, scope of work, and quality requirements to the project being quoted.